CS-BIT-Project/2228019-SNEHAL-GUMBER/README.md

 Developed with devotion in the service of *Gurudev*'s vision.

-> "Hum Sudharenge, Yug Sudharenge"
+> "Hum Sudharenge, Yug Sudharega"
 (We shall refine ourselves, and the world will be refined.)

 8 Developer: